 Drs.
 Robert and Pamela Cain offer tooth extractions for severely damaged or infected teeth.
-Although considered a treatment option of last resort, tooth extraction is sometimes necessary to maintain great long-term dental health.
-If your tooth is severely decayed, damaged, or contributing to overcrowding, Dr. Cain may recommend a tooth extraction.
+Although considered a last resort treatment option, tooth extraction is sometimes necessary to maintain great long-term dental health.
+Dr. Cain may recommend a tooth extraction if your tooth is severely decayed, damaged, or contributing to overcrowding.
+Extractions are also a general dentistry service provided by East Tennessee Periodontics.

 As an experienced periodontist, Dr. Robert Cain will thoroughly evaluate the overall health and stability of a tooth that is a possible candidate for extraction, seeking to save your natural tooth whenever possible.
 There are treatments that can restore tooth structure and improve bone stability to avoid extraction and maintain your natural bite.